Connect with others who understand.

 6. Take Naps With Caution

-7. Reconsider Your Caffeine Intake
+7. Reconsider Caffeine

 People who consume caffeine may underestimate how much it affects their sleep.
 Although you may feel like caffeine has little effect on your sleep quality, research suggests that the stimulant reduces sleep quantity, or how much sleep you get.
 Getting enough hours of shut-eye each night is essential for feeling your best.
 Even if you sleep deeply, going to bed late or waking up too early can mean you’re not as rested as you would be after a full night’s sleep.